 Yet for centuries, scientists and artists were virtually indistinguishable in many ways, and many of them dabbled in both disciplines.
-There is overlap in terms of the skills required to succeed in either field: attention to detail, creativity, risk-taking, and dedicated diligence, to name just a few.
-But in the past century, people have gone so far as to suggest that the two jobs are driven by different hemispheres in the brain: the logical left-sided scientist, and the emotional right-brained artist.
-Is there any truth to the idea that we have a dominant hemisphere, whether it be the right or the left, and that left-dominant people are less creative than right-dominant ones?
+There is an overlap in terms of the skills required to succeed in either field: Attention to detail, creativity, risk-taking, and dedicated diligence, to name a few.
+But in the past century, people have gone so far as to suggest that the two jobs are driven by different hemispheres in the brain: The logical left-sided scientist and the emotional right-brained artist.
+Is there any truth to the idea that we have a dominant hemisphere, whether it be the right or the left?
+That left-dominant people are less creative than right-dominant ones?
 Or more logical?
 What’s more, does tapping into your right hemisphere make you more creative?

 The Most Common Brain Myth

-One idea that has been overused and misinterpreted by many laypeople is the notion that the left side of your brain is logical and analytical while your right side is creative, and that, instead of working together, these two hemispheres are in competition with one another.
-The logic then goes that if you can tap into your right brain, releasing it from dominance by the left, you can be more creative, or that you need to shut down your overbearing left hemisphere in order to do something original and artistic.
+One idea that has been overused and misinterpreted by many laypeople is the notion that the left side of your brain is logical and analytical while your right side is creative, and that, instead of working together, these two hemispheres compete with one another.
+The logic goes that if you can tap into your right brain, releasing it from dominance by the left, you can be more creative, or that you need to shut down your overbearing left hemisphere to do something original and artistic.

 The Basis for Brain Studies

 To understand what underlies the left-right brain myth—why it’s wrong and how much more interesting the truth is—we need to go back to a time before neuroimaging, with the psychologists who were among the first to suggest the two hemispheres of the brain, left and right, might play different roles.
-And this trip through time takes us to the 1940s, when two neurosurgeons attempted an experimental procedure to help curb seizures in patients with severe cases of epilepsy.
+In the 1940s, two neurosurgeons attempted an experimental procedure to help curb seizures in patients with severe cases of epilepsy.

 Seizures are caused by the spread of abnormal electrical activity in the brain.
 Usually, this activity starts in one part of the brain, and, like unchecked wildfire, it spreads across the brain, following the trajectory of neural pathways.
 When this electrical activity is severe enough and widespread, people with epilepsy experience dangerous and debilitating seizures.

-Now here’s a bit of neuroanatomy for you to consider.
 Picture the brain as an ice cream cone.
 The brain stem, where your vital functions like breathing and heart rate are controlled, is the cone.
-One scoop up is the midbrain, and here already we see the division into two sides of the brain, with many structures coming in pairs—one left, one right.
+One scoop up is the midbrain, and already we see the division into two sides of the brain, with many structures coming in pairs—one left, one right.
 The top scoop is the cerebral cortex, which is also divided into two hemispheres.
-Now, let’s say that the abnormal electrical activity starts in one part of the brain because a set of cells are misfiring.
-Then, it begins to spread along the connections and eventually sets the whole brain misfiring.
-That’s a seizure.
+Let’s say that the abnormal electrical activity starts in one part of the brain because a set of cells are misfiring.
+Then, it begins to spread along the connections and eventually sets the whole brain misfiring—a seizure.

 Trying Another Approach

-Unfortunately, these initial surgeries had no positive effect on their patients and the technique was quickly abandoned—until the early ’60s.
-That’s when other neurosurgeons working with seizure patients realized that the idea of severing the connections between the two hemispheres of the brain was actually sound.
+Unfortunately, these initial surgeries had no positive effect on their patients, and the technique was quickly abandoned—until the early ’60s.
+That’s when other neurosurgeons working with seizure patients realized that the idea of severing the connections between the two hemispheres of the brain was sound.
 The problem with the initial experiments was that the technique itself was flawed.
-You see, in the first surgeries only the corpus callosum was cut, but there are actually two other routes through which abnormal neuronal activity can transfer from one side of the brain to the other.
+In the first surgeries, only the corpus callosum was cut, but there are an additional two other routes through which abnormal neuronal activity can transfer from one side of the brain to the other.
 These are the hippocampal and anterior commissures.

 These neurosurgeons performed new surgeries that severed these additional routes along with the corpus callosum.
-The neurosurgeons called these new operations commissurotomies, and they found that these procedures successfully curbed the spread of seizures in a number of severely epileptic patients.
+The neurosurgeons called these new operations commissurotomies, and they found that these procedures successfully curbed the spread of seizures in several severely epileptic patients.
 Their success came from being able to fully sever the communication between the two halves of the brain.

 The Father of Cognitive Neuroscience

-We don’t do this surgery very often anymore because the drugs available for curbing epilepsy are much better than they were in the ’60s, and less invasive surgical procedures have also been developed.
+This surgery is seldom performed today because the drugs available for curbing epilepsy are much better than they were in the ’60s, and less invasive surgical procedures have also been developed.
 But around the same time, a neuropsychologist named Roger Sperry, together with his student Michael Gazzaniga, began testing these so-called split-brain patients to find out what aspects of the human mind are processed in each hemisphere of the brain.
 This pioneering work ultimately won Sperry the Nobel Prize in 1981, and Michael Gazzaniga went on to become the father of cognitive neuroscience.
 But it also seeded the left-logical, right-creative brain myth.